microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/New-ContainerImage.md

 ```

 ## DESCRIPTION
-Creates a new container image from an existing container.
+Builds a new container image from a set of instructions in a Dockerfile.
+Aliased as "Build-ContainerImage".
 ## EXAMPLES

 ### Example 1